Start your pain-free journey today!

 It then takes repeated activation of this muscle in order to get it to fully turn back on again.
 This is the first step in regaining strength in the quadricep and restoring normal function to your knee.

-How to perform the quad set exercise with a towel roll.
+How to perform the quad set exercise with a towel roll for a torn meniscus.

 Start by lying on your back with your knee straight and a small rolled up towel behind your knee.
 Tighten your thigh muscle and push the back of your knee into the towel roll.
 Focus on feeling a squeeze in the muscle on the front of your thigh and hold it for 2-3 seconds.
 Then relax and repeat this 20 times.